University of Arkansas: Spoofer's Stone

 Sitting at the edge of Old Main lawn is Spoofer's Stone, a large chunk of limestone left behind by a broken oxcart after the completion of the construction of Old Main in 1875.
 The large stone quickly became a resting spot for students.
 At this time, male and female students were not allowed to interact on campus.
 Female students began leaving letters in the rock for their male friends (or romantic interests).
 In 1933, the female students at the university noticed the damage done to the stone from regular wear and tear and decided to have the stone mounted in a concrete base.
 A plaque was added to the stone commemorating the 1932-33 class who raised the money for the repair.
 In the years after, Spoofer's Stone became a popular engagement spot for couples who met while attending the University of Arkansas.
 It became tradition for couples who were engaged there to chip off a small piece of the stone as a memento.

-On February 25, 2020, as repairs were being made to Old Main and a section of Senior Walk, a construction vehicle caused significant damage to Spoofer's Stone, breaking it into several pieces.
-According to an announcement from the university via Facebook, a primary section of the stone, including the plaque, remained intact.
-Plans were made to repair the stone almost immediately.
-As of October 26, 2020, Spoofer's Stone had been repaired and returned to its original location at the edge of Old Main lawn, after the completion of reconstruction work done on Old Main and Senior Walk.
-At that time, the university also announced plans to add a crushed granite border around the stone.